jgrimes/forkshop/README.md

 3. Run `node app.js`.

 You'll now, by default, have a web application running at http://localhost:9200 -- you can edit the port by changing config.js.

+## Contributions
+...are welcome.
+Please open an issue and submit a pull request.
+Contributor guidelines forthcoming.

 ## License
 © 2013 Elliott Hauser, Matt Hoffman, and Eric Martindale.
 Provided under a [MIT License](http://opensource.org/licenses/MIT).